georgevreilly/georgevreilly.github.io/content/blog/2023/01/10/rust-baum-1.rst

         pub entries: Vec<FileTreeNode>,
     }

+File and directory paths are not guaranteed to be UTF-8.
+Indeed, Unix file paths are an arbitrary sequence of bytes, while Windows file paths are an opaque sequence of 16-bit integers.
-I'm using ``String`` here, but ``OsString`` is probably a better choice, since it holds a `platform-native string`__.
+You might think that I should be using ``OsString`` here, since it holds a `platform-native string`__.
 ``String`` has to be valid UTF-8; ``OsString`` doesn't.
-File and directory paths are not guaranteed to be UTF-8.
-Indeed, Unix file paths an `arbitrary sequence of bytes`__, while Windows file paths are an opaque sequence of 16-bit integers.
+Unfortunately, it's not easy to look at the actual data in an ``OsString``, unless you convert it (possibly lossily) to a ``String``.
+See `File paths and OS strings`__ for more.

 __ https://doc.rust-lang.org/std/ffi/struct.OsString.html
 __ https://docs.rs/bstr/0.2.8/bstr/#file-paths-and-os-strings